KMART BASEBALL CARDS DARRYL STRAWBERRY

 After leaving the Mets following 1992, Strawberry bounced around to the Dodgers, Giants and Yankees in the latter half of his career.
 But the magic was gone and his production declined as addiction seemingly took a physical and mental toll.
 His Kmart cards from this period reflect the fall from grace, featuring less premium stock and statistical drops from his Mets heyday.

-Read also: BEST BASEBALL CARDS TO COLLECT FROM THE 2000s
+Read also: TOP 100 BASEBALL CARDS

 Strawberry ultimately played his final major league game in 1999 after brief stints with the Tampa Bay Devil Rays and Houston Astros.
 He had overcome significant barriers to even reach the majors, battled mightily on the field, but his life off it proved an even tougher fight.
 Despite this, his Kmart cards remain a visible chronicle of a immensely talented star whose light burned bright yet all too briefly.
 While newer collectors may see his later cardboard solely as relics of stats, those from the 80s can reflect on what could have been for one of baseball’s ultimate “what ifs.”